sohlex/botkit-rasa/README.md

 Read all about it [here](http://howdy.ai/botkit).

 ## What this middleware does
 Using this Rasa NLU middleware plugin for Botkit causes every message that is sent to your bot to be first sent to Rasa NLU for processing.
-The results of the call to Rasa NLU are added into the incoming message as `message.intents`, `message.entities` and `message.confidence`.
+The results of the call to Rasa NLU are added into the incoming message as `message.intents` and `message.entities`.

 Using the Rasa NLU `hears` middleware tells Botkit to look for Rasa NLU intents information, and match them using this information instead of the built in pattern matching function.